briandigital/bd4/portfolio/00-learning-site-case-study.md

 ## Who else was involved?

 I worked remotely with a good deal of autonomy, but also collaborated closely with the company on many details.
-Ecamm Networks chose to execute much of the final site development themselves, based on my designs.
+Ecamm Networks did additional backend development, as well as some front-end.
 We also collaborated with a video professional on the videos.

 _Stay tuned for more…_